 October 2011 - Tutu harshly criticizes the South African government for failing to issue a visa to the Dalai Lama.
 He accuses the government of pandering to China and in some ways being worse than the apartheid-era governments.

-October 3, 2011 - "Tutu: The Authorised Portrait" is released to coincide with Tutu's 80th birthday.
-The book, written by his daughter Mpho and Allister Sparks, contains personal writings as well as anecdotes by people including Richard Branson, Bono, the Dalai Lama, Nelson Mandela and others.
+October 3, 2011 - “Tutu: The Authorised Portrait” is published to coincide with Tutu’s 80th birthday.
+The book, written by his daughter Mpho and Allister Sparks, contains personal writings as well as anecdotes by people including Richard Branson, Bono, the Dalai Lama, Mandela and others.

 October 4, 2012 - Tutu is awarded $1 million by the Mo Ibrahim Foundation for “his lifelong commitment to speaking truth to power.”

-December 3, 2012 - Releases a children's book called "Desmond and the Very Mean Word."
+December 3, 2012 - A children’s book called “Desmond and the Very Mean Word” is published.